MicrosoftDocs/ai-builder/ai-builder-docs/add-inputs-prompt.md

 ---
-title: Add text, image, or document input to a prompt
+title: Add inputs to your prompt
 description: Learn how to add text, image, or document input to a prompt.
 author: antrodfr
 contributors:
   - antrodfr
+  - CedrickBellarosa
   - chplanty
   - ashbhati
   - antoinecellerier
   - v-aangie
-ms.topic: article
+ms.topic: concept-article
 ms.collection:
 - get-started
 - bap-ai-copilot
-ms.date: 04/30/2025
+ms.date: 06/03/2025
 ms.custom: ignite-2024
 ms.author: antrod
 ms.reviewer: angieandrews
 ---

-# Add inputs to a prompt
+# Add inputs to your prompt

 You can enhance your prompts by allowing users or systems to input text, images, or documents at prompt runtime, whether in an app, a flow, or a copilot agent.
 By providing these input modalities, you enable the prompt to act on a diverse range of data types, which expands the usability of the prompt.